Tetanus: Severe tetanus

 Drugs, such as diazepam or other muscle relaxants, can be given to control the muscle spasms.
 In extreme cases, it may be necessary to paralyze the person with curare-like drugs, and use a mechanical ventilator.

-To survive a tetanus infection, the maintenance of an airway and proper nutrition are required.
+To survive a tetanus infection, a patent airway must be maintained, and proper nutrition is required.
 An intake of 3500 to 4000 Cal and at least 150 g of protein per day is often given in liquid form through a tube directly into the stomach (percutaneous endoscopic gastrostomy), or through a drip into a vein (parenteral nutrition).
-This high-caloric diet maintenance is required because of the increased metabolic strain brought on by the increased muscle activity.
+This high-calorie diet is required because of the increased metabolic strain from the increased muscle activity.
 Full recovery takes 4 to 6 weeks because the body must regenerate destroyed nerve axon terminals.

 The antibiotic of choice is metronidazole.
 It can be given intravenously, by mouth, or by rectum.
 Of likewise efficiency is penicillin, but some raise the concern of provoking spasms because it inhibits GABA receptor, which is already affected by tetanospasmin.